nem0/OpenFBX/README.md

 Lightweight open source FBX importer.
 Used in [Lumix Engine](https://github.com/nem0/lumixengine).
 It's not a full-featured importer, but it suits all my needs.
 It can load geometry (with uvs, normals, tangents, colors), skeletons, animations, materials and textures.

 Feel free to request new features.
-I will eventually try to add all missing fbx fatures.
+I will eventually try to add all missing fbx features.

 ## Use the library in your own project